-The Las Vegas Child Custody Attorneys at Rosenblum Law Offices can help you with your child custody case.
-Whether you are seeking to establish your rights as a parent, modify a visitation schedule or change custody altogether, our experienced and aggressive custody lawyers can help.
+The Las Vegas Child Custody Attorneys at The Rosenblum Allen Law Firm can help you with your child custody case.
+Whether you are seeking to establish your rights as a parent, modify a visitation schedule or change custody altogether, our experienced and aggressive child custody lawyers can help.

 Child Custody is legal and practical relationship between a parent and his or her child.
 Custody involves not only the amount of time a parent physical spends with his or her child (referred to as physical custody), but also involves a parent’s role in the decision making process for his or her child (legal custody) such as education decisions, medical decisions and sometimes financial decisions.
 Your Las Vegas Child Custody Attorney can help you convince the courts to make the right decision about your child’s future.
 Call us today to talk about your unique situation.
 (702) 433-2889.